massgravel/massgrave.dev/hwid.md

 **Notes:**

--   We don't suggest to run Lockbox method on a production system.
-Hence by default script will choose Downlevel method and won't show you the option to select Lockbox method.
-However if you want, you can apply it through command line switches.
+-   We don't suggest running the Lockbox method on a production system.
+Hence by default script will choose the Downlevel method and won't show you the option to select the Lockbox method.
+However, if you want, you can apply it through command line switches.

 -   Microsoft accepts both types of tickets and that's unlikely to change.